-When I was a child, I used to speak as a child, think as a child, reason as a child; when I became a man, I did away with childish things.
-(1 Corinthians 13:11)
+When I was a child, I used to speak like a child, think like a child, reason like a child; when I became a man, I did away with childish things. - 1 CORINTHIANS 13:11

-The New Year is a few days away, so consider some goals for spiritual growth to pursue in the coming year.
+The New Year is a few days away, so it’s time to consider some goals for spiritual growth to pursue in the coming year.